louislam/uptime-kuma/CONTRIBUTING.md

 ## Dependencies

-Both frontend and backend share the same package.json.
+Both frontend and backend share the same `package.json`.
 However, the frontend dependencies are eventually not used in the production environment, because it is usually also baked into dist files.
 So:

 - Frontend dependencies = "devDependencies"
-  - Examples: vue, chart.js
+  - Examples: `vue`, `chart.js`
 - Backend dependencies = "dependencies"
-  - Examples: socket.io, sqlite3
+  - Examples: `socket.io`, `sqlite3`
 - Development dependencies = "devDependencies"
-  - Examples: eslint, sass
+  - Examples: `eslint`, `sass`

 ### Update Dependencies